The good even improved : Alpina Oro QV Mips visor helmet

 Contrast-enhancing Quattroflex lens

-For over 40 years, Alpina has been focusing on providing the best view on the slopes.
-The Quattroflex lens eliminates reflections using a polarizing filter, allowing you to see icy surfaces much better, for example.
-The lens eliminates disturbing glare and infrared radiation and emphasizes contours.
-The tint adapts automatically to different light conditions with bromine crystals in the lens.
+For over 40 years, Alpina has been focused on optimal visibility on the slopes.
+The Quattroflex lens eliminates reflections using a polarization filter, making icy surfaces much more visible.
+The lens also eliminates annoying glare and infrared radiation while enhancing contours.
+Thanks to bromine crystals in the lens, the tint automatically adjusts to different lighting conditions